GoogleCloudPlatform/datashare-toolkit/client/README.md

 ## Development
-Verify you have [golang](https://golang.org/) >= 1.13 installed on your machine.
+Verify you have [golang](https://golang.org/) >= 1.14 installed on your machine.

-Open a terminal into the [cmd/dmc/](./cmd/dmc/) directory and pull the dependencies:
+Open a terminal and download the dependencies:

-    go get -d -v
+    go mod download

 Run the main.go command: